 To acknowledge your projections is hard.
 It requires courage and honesty to reveal terrible parts of yourself.
 But while difficult, confronting your shadow is one of the most necessary battles you will ever wage in life because failure to face and integrate one’s shadow allows these negative elements of the personality freedom to grow and manifest at scale.
 And an unchecked shadow, a shadow bolstered through ignorance, has the greatest negative potential of all.

-A very interesting tangent Jung takes with his writings on projection is how this phenomena can manifest at the group level.
+A very interesting tangent Jung takes with his writings on projection is how these phenomena can manifest at the group level.

-Jung offers an explanation for heightened susceptibility to authoritarian movements those individuals who have failed to face up to their shadow.
+Jung offers an explanation that links susceptibility to authoritarian movements and those who have failed to face up to their shadow.
 As the ‘other’ is repeatedly painted with a myriad of villainous traits they are presented as group-wide scapegoats for individuals to project onto.

 “Not that these others are wholly without blame, for even the worst projection is at least hung on a hook, perhaps a very small one, but still a hook offered by the other person”Carl Jung

 And therefore as group projection phenomena iterates further outwards it is made clear that this can lead to war…